89luca89/distrobox/docs/usage/distrobox-upgrade.md

 	--help/-h:		show this message
 	--all/-a:		perform for all distroboxes
-	--running:		perform only for running distroboxes
-	--root/-r:		launch podman/docker/lilipod with root privileges.
+	--running:		perform only for running distroboxes (requires --all) --yes/-Y:		accepted for compatibility; upgrades never prompt --root/-r:		launch podman/docker/lilipod with root privileges.
 Note that if you need root this is the preferred way over "sudo distrobox" (note: if using a program other than 'sudo' for root privileges is necessary, specify it through the DBX_SUDO_PROGRAM env variable, or 'distrobox_sudo_program' config variable)